raeslab/RLdbRDA/README.md

 To run RLdbRDA two dataframes are needed: one with the microbial abundances and one with metadata.
 In both cases rows should be samples/subject and columns microbiota and metadata features respectively.

-Off note, it is strongly recommended to **remove strongly correlated features from the metadata** before running RLdbRDA.
+Of note: it is strongly recommended to **remove strongly correlated features from the metadata** before running RLdbRDA.
 Furthermore, RLdbRDA cannot handle missing values in the metadata. **Features with many missing values should be excluded** first, next **samples/subjects with incomplete cases should be removed** (or imputed if possible).

 ### Example